AlexsandroSA/weather-app/README.md

 ![Weather App - site](/cover.png)
 [Link to app!](https://hopeful-morse-972f17.netlify.com/)

 __Weather App__ is a fast, simple and intuitive app, with a clean user interface without those clutters and ads.

-Get all the information you want at a glance.
+Getting weather information has never been so easy and amazing.

 ## How to start